travis-ci/docs-travis-ci-com/user/languages/ruby.md

 we define the environment variable `$BUNDLE_GEMFILE`, which `bundle install` uses to resolve dependencies.

-If you need to work with multiple Gemfiles within a single job, some care is required for the alternate `bunlde` invocation.
+If you need to work with multiple Gemfiles within a single job, you would need to override `$BUNDLE_GEMFILE` by passing `--gemfile=` flag:

-Either:

-1. Define `$BUNDLE_GEMFILE` while invoking `bundle` explicitly

-    env BUNDLE_GEMFILE=my_gemfile bundle install

-1. Pass `--gemfile=` flag

     bundle install --gemfile=my_gemfile